ilarsf/aarc_lts/course_materials/communication/IntroPackage.md

 ### Hand Care (Blisters)

   * **Prevention:** Use a relaxed grip (fingers as hooks, not a death grip).
 Let hands adapt gradually.
-Tape known hot spots *before* rowing. *(See the Correct Grip video on the [Video Library tab of the Q\&A Companion page](https://ilarsf.github.io/aarc_lts/course_materials/learner/QA_Companion.html#videos-tab))*
+Tape known hot spots *before* rowing. *(See the Correct Grip video on the [Video Library tab of the Q&A Companion page](https://ilarsf.github.io/aarc_lts/course_materials/learner/QA_Companion.html#videos-tab))*
   * **Treatment:** Keep clean, cover appropriately.
 See the [Hand Care Guide](https://ilarsf.github.io/aarc_lts/src/Rowers_Hand_Blister_Treatment.html) for details.

 -----

 ## What's Next?

-Completing Learn to Scull is just the beginning\!
+Completing Learn to Scull is just the beginning!
 AARC offers:

-  * **Open Sculling Program:** Supervised sessions to practice and improve.
+  * **Club Membership & Open Sculling Program:** Supervised sessions to practice and improve.
-  * **Club Membership:** For regular rowing once proficient.
-  * **Intermediate Clinics/Technique Sessions:** Focus on specific techniques.

 Your coaches will discuss these options in the final session.

 We are so excited to have you join us.
-Prepare for a fun, challenging, and rewarding experience on the water\!
-If you have any questions before your first class, please don't hesitate to reach out to your coach or contact [email address removed].
+Prepare for a fun, challenging, and rewarding experience on the water!
+If you have any questions before your first class, please don't hesitate to reach out to us.

-See you at the boathouse\!
+See you at the boathouse!

 **The AARC Learn to Scull Coaching Team**